JoePaxton/GenreVisuals/README.md

 there are 10 genres with 100 songs each having an elapsed time of 30 seconds.
 In the [GTZAN Analysis], the [GTZAN Dataset] used the Echo Nest Musical Fingerprinter, which queries a database of about 30,000,000 songs.
 The Audio fingerprinting service discontinued in January 2015.
-You could set up your own server with their old data.
-The fingerprinting algorithm gets a *fingerprint* for a song from an audio clip.
-Then the *fingerprint* can be used to find the song name, artist, year, and etc. I selected 30 audio files from the [GTZAN Dataset], 3 from each genre and wrote code to spin through the directory and convert all the ```au``` audio files to the ```wav``` format.
+You could set up your own server with their old data if you wanted to.
+The fingerprinting algorithm gets a *fingerprint* for a song from an audio clip and the *fingerprint* can be used to find the song name, artist, year, and etc. I selected 30 audio files from the [GTZAN Dataset], 3 from each genre and wrote code to spin through the directory and convert all the ```au``` audio files to the ```wav``` format.
 The dataset was already in mono conversion as opposed to the stereo sound.
 Once the conversion was done, I was then able to write code to find all the ```wav```